sebuelias/CS50_Notes/Week 4 - Memory/notes.md

 ### Strings and Characters
 In the previous CS50 lessons, the *string* data type was used with the cs50 library, but in reality there aren't any strings in C. A string is a set of char data types ending with sentinel character *\0*.
 The cs50 library and string data type were implemented in earlier lessons for ease of use.

 A string in C is really a char * (*variable*), which is the memory address of the first character ending with a sentinel character.
+The strcmp() method compares the value of two char * variables.

+Before we learned about the * referring to the address, a variable assigned to another variable copied the value as well as the memory address, so if one variable was affected so was the other.
+But using char * and a for loop, different strings can have the same value with different addresses.

 ### Pointers